glitchartbot/glitch-art-bot/README-en-us.md

 ## Available scripts

 **Even though most of (if not all) the scripts are not of my authorship, they had to be adjusted to work properly with the bot.
-To see the scripts used by the bot and how they work, [click here]().*
+To see the scripts used by the bot and how they work, ~~click here~~ (soon).*

 - Pixel Sort by [Kim Asendorf](https://github.com/kimasendorf) ([source](https://github.com/kimasendorf/ASDFPixelSort/blob/master/ASDFPixelSort.pde))